rancher/rancher/docs/rancher-compose/index.md

 ### Custom Rancher Services

 Custom Rancher services are configured by using a special image name in the compose template.
-The image name is how rancher-compose know to setup a Rancher service versus a normal service.
+The image name is how rancher-compose knows to set up a Rancher service versus a normal service.

 Service | Image Name
 --------|-----------